Ayaan7345/Ayaan_KB/pages/nmap.md

   | `-T <0-5>` | Specifies the specific timing template. |
 -
 - _________________________________________________________________________________________________________
-- Nmap is a command-line tool used for #networking exploration and security auditing.
-It is a free and open-source utility for #networking discovery and security auditing.
-Nmap is used by hackers, cybersecurity enthusiasts, #networking and system administrators, and penetration testers to find services, hosts, and open ports on a computer #networking.
+- Nmap is a command-line tool used for #network exploration and security auditing.
+It is a free and open-source utility for #network discovery and security auditing.
+Nmap is used by hackers, cybersecurity enthusiasts, #network and system administrators, and penetration testers to find services, hosts, and open ports on a computer #network.
 Nmap is used for the following purposes:
 - Scan a range of IP addresses
 - Port scanning
 - Ping scan using Nmap